oVirt/ovirt-site/source/vdsm/for-ppc64.html.md

 ### User Interface

 No new user interfaces are required to be added.
-However few of the existing interfaces needs to be updated to reflect KVM on IBM POWER related specifics
+However few of the existing interfaces needs to be updated to reflect KVM on IBM POWER related specifics.

 At the minimum following user interfaces will be affected